GemmaClucas/2019_GoM_FecalMetabarcoding/README.md

     --m-input-file denoise_Plate$K.qza\
     --o-visualization denoise_Plate$K.qzv
 done

+for K in {11..14}; do
+  qiime metadata tabulate\
+    --m-input-file denoise_Plate$K.qza\
+    --o-visualization denoise_Plate$K.qzv
+done
 ```
 This looks good.
-It seems like 80% of sequences tend to get through all the filters/denoising from the actual samples, with <1% getting through in the blanks and negatives.
+It seems like 80% of sequences tend to get through all the filters/denoising from the actual samples, with <1% getting through from the blanks and negatives.

 To view the rep-seqs (only running this for one plate, will view all after merging plates)
 ```